jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT](https://github.com/lencx/ChatGPT) - ChatGPT Desktop Application.
 - [ChatGPT-Mac-MenuBar](https://github.com/KittenYang/ChatGPT-Mac-MenuBar) - Chat with OpenAI's ChatGPT in mac menu bar like a pro.
 - [ChatGPT_production](https://github.com/sorrge/ChatGPT_production) - Minesweeper game made with ChatGPT.
-- [Quest](https://github.com/farrael004/Quest) - This is a web app that integrates GPT-3 with google searches.
 - [chatgpt-clone](https://github.com/afizs/chatgpt-clone) - Build Your own ChatGPT with OpenAI API and Streamlit.
 - [ChatGPT-macOS](https://github.com/sourcelocation/ChatGPT-macOS) - Interact with ChatGPT from your macOS Menu Bar.
 - [AskAI](https://github.com/bodhichristian/AskAI) - AskAI provides an approachable, native to iOS experience for interfacing with ChatGPT, and saving chats for later.
 It's written with almost entirely SwiftUI, and uses MVVM architecture.
 Chat engine images generated with Midjourney.